-We have made an extensive study on the determination of metallicity for the sample of 34 FGK benchmark stars introduced in Paper I. In this study we performed a spectral analysis of high SNR and high resolution ( $R \ge 70,000$ ) spectra taken from the library of benchmark stars described in Paper II.
-Two different libraries were analyzed, one with the spectra at its original resolution and the other one convolved to R = 70,000.
+We have made an extensive study on the determination of metallicity for the sample of 34 FGK Benchmark Stars introduced in Paper I. In this study we performed a spectral analysis of high SNR and high resolution ($R \ge 70000$) spectra taken from the library of Benchmark Stars described in Paper II.
+Two different libraries were analyzed, one with the spectra at their original resolution and the other one convolved to R = 70000.
 In addition, the analysis was done for the same star observed with different instruments.